sarapohland/parce-nav/README.md

 python navigation/perception/competency/test.py overall --test_data lunar-nav --model_dir models/lunar-nav/classify/ --decoder_dir models/lunar-nav/reconstruct/
 ```

 The argument test_data is used to indicate which dataset should be used to evaluate the overall competency estimator, which should be lunar-nav if you are using the default evaluation dataset.
 The argument model_dir is used to specify where your trained classification model was saved, and decoder_dir is used to specify where your trained reconstruction model was saved.
+You can optionally use the use_gpu flag if you want to evaluate your model using a GPU.
 This script will generate plots of the reconstruction loss distributions and probabilistic competency estimates for the correctly classified and misclassified in-distribution data, as well as the out-of-distribution data, and save them to the decoder_dir directory.

 ### 4h.
 Visualize the overall competency estimates